flower-spring/scripts_for_springrts/README.md

     - one rezzer with a reclaim command started above a not resurrectable unit.

 #### Widget updated August 5, 2021
-Changes:
-- One nil check added.
+Changes: One nil check added.
+Some speed improvements.
-- Some improvements.
-&nbsp;
-&nbsp;
+#### Widget updated August 20, 2021
+Changes: Widget was not completly functionnal with bar (beyond all reason), cause heaps are called debris, and were not recognized/reclaimed (rocks were reclaimed anyway from what I remenber).

 #### Link of widget cmd_smart_area_reclaim+.lua: https://github.com/flower-spring/scripts_for_springrts/blob/master/cmd_smart_area_reclaim%2B.lua